-At the lower base of the Nile River and serving as Egypt’s gateway to Africa is the city Aswan, located just below the Aswan Dam and Lake Nasser.
-On the east bank see the Nubian Museum and the Unfinished Obelisk, the largest known ancient obelisk, while the west bank holds the Tombs of the Nobles and the 7th century Monastery of St. Simeon.
-Other sightseeing opportunities include the High Dam, Philae Temple, Aswan Souk, the Nubian villages and Aswan Museum on Elephantine Island, and the Botanical Gardens on Kitcheners Island filled with birds, palm trees and hundreds of plant species.
+On the Nile River near the country’s southern border, the city of Aswan serves as Egypt’s gateway to Africa.
+It’s located just north of the Aswan Dam and Lake Nasser.
+On the east bank, see the Nubian Museum and the Unfinished Obelisk, the largest known ancient obelisk, while the west bank holds the Tombs of the Nobles and the seventh-century Monastery of St. Simeon.
+Other sightseeing opportunities include the Aswan Dam, Philae Temple, Aswan Souk, the Nubian villages and Aswan Museum on Elephantine Island, and the Botanical Gardens on Kitchener’s Island filled with birds, palm trees and hundreds of plant species.

-A short daytrip away from Aswan is Abu Simbel on the Egypt-Sudanese border.
-Built by Pharaoh Ramses II more than 3,000 years ago, these temples are complete examples of ancient Egyptian architecture and feature statues over 60-feet high carved from solid rock.
+A short daytrip from Aswan brings you to Abu Simbel on the Egypt-Sudan border.
+Built by Pharaoh Ramses II more than 3,000 years ago, these temples display ancient Egyptian architecture and feature statues more than 60 feet tall carved from solid rock.

-Just above Aswan is the Greco-Roman Temple of Kom Ombo.
-Built during the Ptolemaic dynasty, this double temple is dedicated to Sobek the Crocodile God on the southern end and Horus the falcon-headed Sun God on the northern half.
-A number of crocodile mummies are also on display here.
-In nearby Edfu there is another Greco-Roman temple honoring Horus the Sun God.
-One of the best-preserved temples in Egypt, it features rich design and intricate details depicting ancient mythology.
+Just above Aswan is the Greco-Roman temple of Kom Ombo.
+Built during the Ptolemaic dynasty, this double temple is dedicated to Sobek (the crocodile god) on the southern end and Horus (the falcon-headed sun god) on the northern half.
+A number of crocodile mummies are on display here.
+In nearby Edfu, another Greco-Roman temple honors Horus.
+One of the best-preserved temples in Egypt, it features intricate details depicting ancient mythology.

-To the north of Edfu is Luxor, known as Thebes to the ancient Egyptians.
-Once the dynastic and religious capital of the country, Luxor is often considered the most extraordinary open-air museum in the world with its vast array of ruins and monuments set amid the sweeping scenery of desert, river and cosmopolitan city life.
+Traveling north from Edfu, you’ll reach Luxor, known as Thebes to the ancient Egyptians.
+Once the dynastic and religious capital of the country, Luxor often is considered the most extraordinary open-air museum in the world with its vast array of ruins and monuments set amid the sweeping scenery of desert, river and cosmopolitan city sights.

-On the city's west bank lies the necropolis of ancient Thebes, an archaeological paradise and home to the ethereal Valley of the Kings and Valley of the Queens.
-You’ll find brilliant tombs carved into the desert rock here, including those of King Tutankhamun and Queen Nefertari.
-Other highlights on the west bank include the Temple of Queen Hatshepsut, Medinet Habu and the Colossi of Memnon.
+On Luxor’s west bank lies the necropolis of ancient Thebes, an archaeological wonder and home to the Valley of the Kings and Valley of the Queens.
+You’ll find impressive tombs carved into the desert rock, including those of King Tutankhamun and Queen Nefertari.
+Other highlights on the west bank include the Temple of Queen Hatshepsut (ancient Egypt’s longest-ruling female pharaoh) and the Colossi of Memnon.

-The modern city of Luxor is on the east bank.
-Public transportation, museums, shops and most hotels and restaurants are found here, as well as Luxor Temple and the Karnak Temples.
-Luxor Temple was largely the work of Amenhotep III and Ramses II, though many succeeding rulers built onto the temple afterward.
+Luxor’s modern city spreads across the east bank.
+Public transportation, museums, shops and most hotels and restaurants are located here, as well as Luxor Temple and the Karnak Temples.
+Luxor Temple largely was the work of Amenhotep III and Ramses II, though many succeeding rulers built onto the structure later.
 See massive statues of Ramses II, Alexander the Great’s shrine and Abu Haggag Mosque.
-Walk along the Avenue of Sphinxes to Karnak Temple with its graceful courtyards and magnificent Hypostle Hall.
+Walk along the Avenue of Sphinxes to Karnak, with its graceful courtyards and magnificent Hypostyle Hall.
 Also on the east bank are Luxor Museum and the Mummification Museum.

-Continuing up the northern half of the Nile River brings you to Cairo, Egypt’s capital and Africa's largest city.
-This dynamic metropolis is a mix of ancient wonders and contemporary amenities.
-The capital stretches out along both banks of the Nile, with the governorship of Giza on the west bank and that of Cairo proper on the east bank.
+Continuing north on the Nile River brings you Cairo, Egypt’s capital and a dynamic metropolis that blends ancient wonders and contemporary amenities.
+The capital stretches out along both banks of the Nile, with the governorship of Giza on the west bank and that of Cairo proper on the opposite side.

-In Cairo proper on the east bank is Tahrir Square in downtown Cairo.
-A hub of metropolitan activity, the large square contains numerous attractions, including the Arab League headquarters, the American University in Cairo, Umar Makram Mosque, and the National Egyptian Museum.
-The museum offers the greatest collection of Egyptian artifacts in the world, including King Tutankhamun’s gold mask, the Fayum portraits and a Mummy Room where 37 Egyptian pharaohs lie at rest.
-Also on the east bank is centuries-old Khan al Khalili souk where shoppers can try to hustle and haggle with the best of them.
+Tahrir Square on the east bank in downtown Cairo is a hub of metropolitan activity, home to the Arab League headquarters, the American University in Cairo, Omar Makram Mosque and the National Egyptian Museum.
+The museum contains the greatest collection of Egyptian artifacts in the world, including King Tutankhamun’s gold mask and the Mummy Room where Egyptian pharaohs lie at rest.
+At the centuries-old Khan al Khalili souk, shoppers can try to hustle and haggle with the best of them.

-Historic mosques can be found all over Cairo including Al Azhar Mosque, Mohamed Ali Mosque in the grandiose Citadel, the Mosque of Ibn Tulun and the Madrasa of Sultan Hassan.
-The narrow streets of Coptic Cairo, formerly the Roman fortress known as Babylon, will lead you to the Hanging Church, the Convent of St. George, Ben Ezra Synagogue and the Coptic Museum.
+Historic mosques can be found all over Cairo, including Al Azhar Mosque, established in A.D.
+972, and massive Madrasa of Sultan Hassan.
+The narrow streets of Coptic Cairo, formerly the Roman fortress known as Babylon, will lead you to the Hanging Church (so named because it was built above a gatehouse at the fortress, its nave suspended above a passageway), the Convent of St. George, Ben Ezra Synagogue and the Coptic Museum.

-Founded by Alexander the Great in 331 BC, sophisticated Alexandria lies at the foot of the fertile Nile River delta.
-Known as the “Pearl of the Mediterranean," this is Egypt’s second largest city and largest seaport.
-Head to Qaitbay Fort to see the Mameluk fortress built in 1480, then view the ancient granite column known as Pompey’s Pillar, the 2nd century Roman Theatre, and the Cemetery of Mostafa Kamel.
-Make your way to Kom el Shuqqafa for Roman catacombs and a fascinating mix of Roman and Egyptian iconography, or visit while Montaza Palace which houses extensive gardens, a casino and a museum.
+Founded by Alexander the Great in 331 B.C., sophisticated Alexandria lies at the foot of the fertile Nile River delta.
+Known as the “Pearl of the Mediterranean,” it is Egypt’s second-largest city and largest seaport.
+Head to the Citadel of Qaitbay to see the Mamluk fortress built in 1480, then view the ancient granite column known as Pompey’s Pillar, the second-century Roman theater and the Cemetery of Mostafa Kamel.
+Make your way to Kom el Shuqqafa for Roman catacombs and a fascinating mix of Roman and Egyptian iconography, or visit Montaza Palace, which houses extensive gardens, a casino and a museum.

-Bibliophiles won’t want to miss the Alexandria Library with its planetarium, museum of archaeology and the almost 8,000 ancient manuscripts and rare books kept in the basement.
-Popular museums here include Alexandria National Museum, the Museum of Fine Arts and the Greco-Roman Museum.
-When you’re ready to relax, take part in the city’s café culture by sipping tea or coffee with the locals, or head to the city's coast for beaches and sun.
+Bibliophiles won’t want to miss the Alexandria Library with its planetarium, museum of archaeology and almost 8,000 ancient manuscripts and rare books kept in the basement.
+Popular museums include Alexandria National Museum, the Museum of Fine Arts and the Greco-Roman Museum.
+When you’re ready to relax, take part in the city’s cafe culture and sip tea or coffee with the locals.

 The Red Sea & Sinai Peninsula

-East of the Nile and on the Red Sea Coast is the resort town of Hurghada, where sandy beaches welcome sun-seekers and water sports enthusiasts.
-Hit the beach during the day and tour the restaurant and bar scene at night.
+East of the Nile, in the resort town of Hurghada on the Red Sea Coast, sandy beaches welcome sun-seekers and water-sports enthusiasts.
+Hit the beach during the day and sample the restaurant and bar scene at night.

-The Sinai Peninsula is Egypt’s easternmost region, lying between the Mediterranean Sea to the north and Red Sea to the south.
-The most significant landmark on the peninsula is Mount Sinai, reputedly where Moses received the Ten Commandments.
-At the foot of Mount Sinai is St. Catherine’s Monastery, located on the site where God spoke to Moses at the burning bush.
-As the oldest continually working Christian monastery in the world, St. Catherine’s is rich in religious art and houses a collection of ancient manuscripts second in size only to the Vatican’s.
+The Sinai Peninsula, Egypt’s easternmost region, lies between the Mediterranean Sea to the north and the Red Sea to the south.
+Its most significant landmark is Mount Sinai, reputedly where Moses received the Ten Commandments.
+At the foot of Mount Sinai is St. Catherine’s Monastery, located on the site where God is said to have spoken to Moses at the burning bush.
+As the oldest continually working Christian monastery in the world, St. Catherine’s houses a rich array of religious art and a collection of ancient manuscripts second in size only to the Vatican’s.